matthewdeanmartin/kata-python/README.md

 I'm solving the problems first, then I copy the skeleton to the corresponding root folders.

 If you want to fix bugs in my kata code, branch and modify the /solved/ folder and make pull requests.

+### Template
+The template has some `__future__` imports to do some minimum py2/py3 compatibility.

+I want to discourage people from showing off code with horrible testability because it is peppered with `input()` and `print()` calls.
+What I'd really like to do is allow input() and print() in the run() method and disallow it in the supporting functions, but disabling one or the other for the whole file is a reasonable compromise.

+I also wanted to encourage people to log correctly.
+Since these are all console applications, the expect output and the logging listener are writing to the same place.
+Proper logging only takes a few lines of code to set up, but is unrelated to demonstrating the skill in question.
+So I've provided an alternative to mixing logging prints() and application output prints().

+I want the template to encourage unittesting, so there is a skeleton of a unittest.
+The each kata is a chance for you to demonstrate the ability to write testable code, the ability to set up a unittest skeleton is a distraction.

+Professional code would have code + tests + a build script.
+Build scripts can be hard enough to write that writing a good build script would use up all the time available for a kata, so there is a stand alone kata for that and a pre-written build script.